 They lied about the Tonkin Gulf incident.
 It was the excuse for our involvement in the Vietnam War.
 In the immortal words of LBJ: “For all I know, our Navy was shooting at whales out there.”

 The US government long denied the CIA’s Operation Ajax, its involvement at the center of the 1953 coup overthrowing the elected government of Iran.
 They admitted it in 2017 (of course, everybody in Iran already knew – only Americans were still ignorant).

 The US long denied CIA and special ops involvement in the Phoenix program in South Vietnam, especially the torture and assassination.
 They still put a happy face on it.
 But there is too much evidence.
 Here is a balanced, if rosy, summary in the NYT.

 This is just a sample.
-The list of big lies by our government officials is very long.
+The full list of big lies by our government officials would be very long.

 (2) FDR’s campaign against Germany before Pearl Harbor

 “I have in my possession a secret map, made in Germany”